 Cancer synoptic reports are used by many member countries to record pathology examination of cancer specimens including the College of American Pathologists (US and Canada), Royal College of Pathology (UK), Royal College of Pathology Australasia (Australia, New Zealand), PALGA (The Netherlands), Swedish Society of Pathology, and others.

 For more information about this project, please see Cancer Synoptic Reporting Clinical Project Group

-One change has been made for the September 2022 release:
+The following change has been made to the MRCM for the September 2023 International Edition:

-Please see early visibility notification for details of future changes to the MRCM.
+Please see early visibility for future planned changes to MRCM.

 The SNOMED CT to ICD-10 Map is released in Release Format 2 (RF2) only.
 It is located in the file der2_iisssccRefset_ExtendedMapFull_INT_20200731.txt, which is in the Map folder under Refset, in each of the three RF2 Release Type folders.